 With their undesirable shadow now permanently out of commission, the horrified girls have some options to weigh up.
 Do they inform the authorities and take the murder rap?
 Or do they go ahead with that one last hurrah and deal with the repercussions after the hangover wears off?
 I think we all know the answer to that conundrum.
 After opting for a watery burial in a shallow swimming pool on campus grounds, they attempt to refocus on their post-graduation hoedown and the unprotected sex and copious liquor that it entails.
-However, either they don’t wrap the tarpaulin shroud tight enough or the pool is backed up with the revitalizing Cocoon oviums I mentioned at the offset as Slater’s savage cane soon swings back in action.
+However, either they don’t wrap the tarpaulin shroud tight enough or the pool is backed up with the revitalizing Cocoon eggs I mentioned at the offset as Slater’s savage cane soon swings back in action.

 It’s not long before the celebrations are in full swing and the usual inebriated college stereotypes come out in their droves.
 This rowdy rabble consists of dozens of beautiful co-eds and just as many far less attractive alpha suitors.
 What is it about the eighties that afford these tank-top donning non-entities the opportunity to punch so far above their weight?
 Anyhoots, after the unlicensed tracheotomy of one of our peripheral party-plebs, The focus of our anonymous killer turns towards the group of sisters, some of whom are struggling to come to terms with the unfortunate “accident”, while others are more concerned with getting soundly wasted.
 Little do they know, they’re about to be granted that very wish.